Understanding Eating Disorders

 Family-based therapy (FBT) for eating disorders is a structured and evidence-based approach that involves the active participation of family members, typically parents, in the treatment of a person with an eating disorder, particularly adolescents.

-FBT focuses on empowering parents to take a central role in refeeding, providing emotional support, and helping their child regain a healthy relationship with food, aiming to foster recovery within the family context.
+FBT empowers parents to take a central role in refeeding, providing emotional support, and helping their child regain a healthy relationship with food.
+It aims to foster recovery within the family context.

 Cognitive behavioural therapy (CBT)

-CBT-E, or Cognitive-Behavioural Therapy for Eating Disorders, is a specialised form of cognitive-behavioural therapy designed to treat various types of eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating sorders.
+CBT-E, or Cognitive-Behavioural Therapy for Eating Disorders, is a specialised form of cognitive-behavioural therapy designed to treat various types of eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorders.

 It emphasises identifying and modifying the specific thoughts and behaviours that contribute to the eating disorder.
 CBT-E involves structured sessions with a therapist to challenge distorted beliefs about body image, food, and weight while also addressing underlying emotional and interpersonal issues that may be driving the eating disorder.

-This evidence-based approach aims to help individuals develop healthier eating behaviours, improve self-esteem, and achieve sustainable recovery from their eating disorder.
+This evidence-based approach aims to help individuals develop healthier eating behaviours, improve self-esteem, and achieve sustainable recovery from their eating disorders.

 Medical Care and Monitoring